The Mural Project is something that the Raising Artists’ team

 I wish I could have been there with you, however, I am so glad that you are experiencing this, and hopefully being inspired on your adventure.

 Did you know that Frida is famous for often wearing flowers in her hair and using them in her paintings as a celebration of her Mexican heritage?
-We have provided you a printout of Frida, and as you can see she is an unfinished product – there are no flowers in her hair.
+In the next module, we have provided you a printout of Frida, and as you can see she is an unfinished product – there are no flowers in her hair.
 Together we are going to finish Frida, and give her flowers in her hair.

 Back At Home